apache/skywalking-banyandb-helm/doc/backup.md

 This guide explains how to configure and deploy the backup and restore process for the SkyWalking BanyanDB Helm chart in a Kubernetes environment.

+**Caution:** The backup and restore features are supported by the BanyanDB image starting from version 0.8.0.
+Ensure that you are using the correct image version.

 ## 1. Configure Backup Sidecar

 The chart supports running a backup sidecar alongside the main BanyanDB container.
 This sidecar runs the backup and timedir commands.
 To enable this: